awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 To run this validation process, a new middleware is inserted at the `receive` stage.
 During an HTTP request lifecycle, this stage represents the first opportunity to access the response prior to deserialization into the operation's Response type.

-### Rolling Hash
+### Deferred Hash (*)

-It is important to calculate the checksum in a rolling manner.
-The SDK can't read the entire response body into memory, as this may cause users' machines to run out of memory.
+For efficiency, the SDK must compute the hash while the user is consuming the response body.

+The `receive` stage is run prior to the user consuming the body, so while in this stage, the SDK will wrap the response body in a hashing body, in a similar manner to the [request middleware](#aws-chunked).
+The execution context will be updated
+with:

+- expected checksum: the checksum value from response headers
+- calculated checksum: a LazyAsyncValue containing the calculated checksum, which will only be fetched after the entire response body is consumed
+- checksum header name: the name of the header the SDK will be validating, which allows the user to see if validation occurred and which checksum algorithm was used.

-### Notifying the User
+### Notifying the User of Validation

 In some cases, a service will not return a checksum even if it is requested.
 Because of this, the SDK must provide a mechanism for users to verify whether checksum validation occurred, and which checksum algorithm was used for the validation.

-// TODO We can store this in the execution context, which can then be read by the user. (how?)

-// TODO interceptors?
+The SDK will store the checksum header name in the execution context.
+Users can then check the execution context for that variable, and if it's present, will know that validation occurred.

+Today the SDK does not provide a mechanism for users to observe the execution context, but that will be added as part of Interceptors.

 # Appendix